CharleneMcKeown/Integration-Workshop/README.md

 <img src="imgs/sbe1.PNG">

 3. You will see your service bus and its properties - in this case, we can see a service namespace and a queue called **orders**.
-You should see some orders in the queue.
+You should see some messages in the queue.
 Click on **Messages** to examine some of these.

 <img src="imgs/sbe2.PNG">